LeoRatilainen/information-security-course/h2-Kill-Chain.md

   Command and Control - Beaconing outbound to an internet server.
 Once the channel is established, intruders have access inside the target enviroment

   Actions on target - Only after all six previous objectives are complited can you take the intended action on the target

+Question - i think the subject is quite hard to understand as someone who doesn't have much prior knowledge of the subject.
+But i do find them quite fun to learn about

 ## a)